isoboroff/edl-jig/README.md

 Make sure the Docker daemon is running.

-For common test collections, [topics](topics/) and [qrels](qrels/) are already checked into this repo.
+### For common test collections, [topics](topics/) and [qrels](qrels/) are already checked into this repo.
+# Will we ship truth data, or some dev/test data?
+That should go here.

-To test the jig with an Anserini image using default parameters, try:
+To test the jig with a simple demo image using default parameters, first obtain the sample Ontonotes data from http://nlp.cs.rpi.edu/kbp/2019/data.html.
+Lay it out like this.
+Then, try:

 ```
 python run.py prepare \
-    --repo osirrc2019/anserini \
+    --repo isoboroff/edl-jig-test \
     --collections [name]=[path]=[format] ...
 ```

 then

 ```
-python run.py search \
+python run.py edl \
-    --repo osirrc2019/anserini \
+    --repo isoboroff/edl-jig-test \
     --collection [name] \
     --topic /path/to/topic \
     --output /path/to/output \